 Tax charges after the 5 year period has ended

 This depends on the jurisdiction in which your pension plan now resides.
-An IFA can give you information on the most tax-friendly jurisdictions, but in most cases there will be no tax charges after the first five years.
+An IFA can give you information on the most tax-friendly jurisdictions.

 Tax Charges on your Estate